What you need to know about Type 2 Diabetes

 of sugar (glucose) in the blood to become too high.

-According to research 1, by 2030, 5.5 million people in the United Kingdom will have diabetes.
+According to studies 1, by 2030, diabetes will affect 5.5 million people in the United Kingdom.
 Type 2 diabetes affects approximately 90% of diabetics.
-Type 1 diabetes affects approximately 8% of people with diabetes.
-Rarer kinds of diabetes affect about 2% of people with diabetes.
+Approximately 8% of patients with diabetes have Type 1 diabetes.
+About 2% of diabetics have the rarer forms of the disease.

-Type 2 diabetes is a long-term medical disorder in which sugar (glucose) levels in the bloodstream rise.
+Type 2 diabetes is a chronic medical condition marked by an increase in blood sugar (glucose) levels.

-Type 2 diabetes that is not well controlled can result in chronically high blood glucose levels, which can cause a variety of symptoms as well as significant complications.
+Uncontrolled type 2 diabetes can lead to chronically high blood glucose levels, which can lead to a number of symptoms as well as serious complications.

-The following statistics come from the World Health Organization (WHO)2:
+The World Health Organization provided the following data (WHO)2:

-- Diabetes affectes 8.5 percent of people worldwide in 2014.
+- Diabetes affected 8.5 percent of people worldwide in 2014.

-- Only 4.7 percent of persons in the world had diabetes in 1980.
+- Only 4.7 percent of people in the world had diabetes in 1980.